Language Teaching and Applied Linguistics Revised

 What Mark Twain expressed in few words is not just a pun that means to show the difficulty of learning German: It is the kind of humour linguists, especially of Second Language Acquisition, should have.
 But alas (and here I am quoting Wolfgang Klein, not Lawrence Sterne), they do not!

-In his commemorative article on an ongoing SLA research of 25 years, Wolfgang Klein (1998) argues that SLA researchers have not yet found the adequate focus on educational research which in his opinion alone would satisfactorily justify the scientific dedication to this area of linguistics.
+In his commemorative article on an ongoing Second Language Acquisition research of 25 years, Wolfgang Klein (1998) argues that SLA researchers have not yet found the adequate focus on educational research which in his opinion alone would satisfactorily justify the scientific dedication to this area of linguistics.

 His critique aims at a research which is claimed to be carried out for the sake of language education, but whose researchers still apply an old-fashioned focus of error analysis; and even if they justify it with the label “interlanguage”, he argues that they are still observing language learners’ deviation from a standard instead of accepting their performance as a “learner variety”.
 It is obvious that they are also interested in a systematic knowledge about SLA in order to design something like an SLA theory, which would legitimate their scientific endeavour without doubt.
 The focus SLA researchers apply he calls the “target deviation perspective”, and he states the unified effort of language teachers and researchers consequently: